apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

     $ links http://localhost:9995

-*A*: Verify that you are not firewalled from the monitor if it is running on a remote host.
+Verify that you are not firewalled from the monitor if it is running on a remote host.

-*Q*: The monitor responds, but there are no numbers for tservers and tables.
-The summary page says the master is down.
+**The monitor responds, but there are no numbers for tservers and tables.
+The summary page says the master is down.**

 The monitor program gathers all the details about the master and the tablet servers through the master.
 It will be mostly blank if the master is down.

-*A*: Check for a running master.
+Check for a running master.

-### HDFS
+## HDFS

 Accumulo reads and writes to the Hadoop Distributed File System.
 Accumulo needs this file system available at all times for normal operations.

-*Q*: Accumulo is having problems ``getting a block blk_1234567890123.''
-How do I fix it?
+**Accumulo is having problems "getting a block blk_1234567890123".
+How do I fix it?**

 This troubleshooting guide does not cover HDFS, but in general, you want to make sure that all the datanodes are running and an fsck check